Al Bastakiya

-Al Fahidi Historical Neighbourhood (حي الفهيدي التاريخي; also known as Al Bastakiya) is a historic district in Dubai, United Arab Emirates (UAE).
+Al Fahidi Historical Neighbourhood (حي الفهيدي التاريخي; also known as Al Bastakiya) is a historic district in Dubai, United Arab Emirates.

+History

-The construction of Al Fahidi Historical Neighbourhood dates back to the 1890s.
+The construction of Al Bastakiya dates back to the 1890s.
 In its prime, the locality was capable of 60 housing units, most of which were separated by narrow, winding lanes.
-The town of Al Bastakiya was primarily built by the affluent Persian Merchants drawn to Dubai by the rich trade opportunities and incentives offered by the Emirati government, the district was named after the southern Iranian town of Bastak.
+The town of Al Bastakiya was primarily built by the affluent Persian Merchants drawn to Dubai by the rich trade opportunities and incentives offered by the Emirati government.
+The district was named after the southern Iranian town of Bastak.

-In the 1980s half of the Al Fahidi Historical Neighbourhood village was destroyed to make way for the development of a new office complex.
+In the 1980s half of Al Bastakiya was destroyed to make way for the development of a new office complex.
 The remaining houses were mostly used as warehouses or accommodation for foreign laborers.
-In 1989, the Dubai Municipality directed that the remaining parts of Al Fahidi Historical Neighbourhood were to be demolished.
+In 1989, the Dubai Municipality directed that the remaining parts of Al Bastakiya were to be demolished.
 Rayner Otter, a British architect, came to the area and made extensive renovation in the house where he was staying.
 Rayner started a campaign to preserve the area and wrote a letter to Prince Charles, who was scheduled to visit Dubai that year.
-On his arrival, Prince Charles asked to visit Al Fahidi Historical Neighborhood and explored the whole area with Rayner Otter.
-During his visit the Prince suggested that Al Fahidi Historical Neighbourhood should be preserved and the demolition was canceled.
+On his arrival, Prince Charles asked to visit Al Bastakiya and explored the whole area with Rayner Otter.
+During his visit the Prince suggested that Al Bastakiya should be preserved and the demolition was canceled.

 In 2005, a project was initiated by the Dubai Municipality to restore the localities of old buildings and lanes.
+The name was later changed from Al Bastakiya to Al Fahidi Historical Neighbourhood.

 Places in Al Bastakiya

-Al Bastakiya consist of several places which includes:
+Al Bastakiya consist of several places which include:

-Mawaheb Gallery

-Mawaheb meaning in Arabic is an art studio.
-The Dubai Based Art Studio is from beautiful people for adults with special needs.
-The studio is for the determined ones and above age or equal to age of 16.
-Mawaheb provides an opportunity to develop life skills through art, while demonstrating that everyone can be creative in their own unique way.

-Arabian Tea House Café

-The café is designed keeping in view the old heritage of Dubai people.
-It present the traditional Arabic food.

-XVA Gallery

-Established in 2003, XVA Gallery is one of the leading galleries in the Middle East that specialise in contemporary art from the Arab world, Iran and the Subcontinent.
-Our exhibitions focus on works by the region's foremost artists as well as those emerging onto the scene.
-The gallery's artists express their different cultural identities and perspectives, challenging the viewer to let go of any prejudice or preconception in order to fully appreciate the subject.
-Also features an Art Hotel and Cafe, serving Middle Eastern vegetarian food.
+Chaka Art Community & Café by Ana Liz Cordero

+Chaka Art Community is a multidisciplinary art and crafts exhibition space and café launched to the public in 2022 by the Ecuadorian abstract artist Ana Liz Cordero in House 40 of Al Bastakiya, with the aim of raising awareness of environmental preservation through art.